Practical Nursing Diploma

 The following items are requirements for the Practical Nursing program selection process:

 - Submit official ATI TEAS scores (directly from ATI) to [email protected] by the program application deadline.
-Applicants must meet the minimum composite score of 59.
+Applicants must meet the minimum composite score of 59% to be eligible to submit the program application.
 (NOTE: Only two TEAS tests are allowed per calendar year, with a minimum of 30 days between tests.)

-- Submit verification of Nurse Aide 1 (NA1) certification.
+- Submit a copy of a current, unexpired North Carolina Nurse Aide Registry listing to verify Nurse Aide 1 (NA1) certification.

 - Meet English language requirement.
 If students need to complete the TOEFL, scores must be submitted by the program application deadline.
 An online high school, GED or high school equivalency does not meet exemption requirements.